AscendingPassage.com HOME PAGE.

 Today, on account of the

-a tide that will never recede; and this lake, almost a little sea,
+a tide that will never recede, This lake, almost a little sea,

 replaces the meanderings of the river and has succeeded in submerging